KJLane/Course3-TidyData/CodeBook.md

   5. STANDING
   6. LAYING
 * Total of 180 rows (one per participant per activity)
-* Provides the average of 79 different variables used from the original experiment
+* Provides the average of 79 different variables used from the original experiment (see below details about feature selections for description and units)
 * Data Set Characteristics: Multivariate, Time-Series